tarakbumba/tuncel/README.md

 - coreutils
 - gettext-devel
 - rpm-devel
-- kdebase-devel (for kde4 support)
+- kdelibs (for kde4 support)
 - kdialog (for kde4 support)
 - zenity (for GNOME/MATE/NEMO support)
-- nautilus-libraries (for GNOME/Nautilus support)
-- nautilus-actions (for GNOME/Nautilus support)
-- caja-libraries (for MATE/Caja support)
-- caja-actions (for MATE/Caja support)
-- nemo-libraries (for Cinnamon/Nemo support)
-- nemo-actions (for Cinnamon/Nemo support)

 Basically you should first create configuration and make files by issuing:

     autoreconf
+    automake

 in tuncel's root directory.